FAU - The Association of Development Researchers in Denmark

 Mikko Ylikangas, PhD (firstname.lastname@example.org) Academy of Finland

-The Panel is composed of three research projects from the Development Academy Programme of the Academy of Finland (2018–2022).
-There will be 5-6 papers that examine the problems of Social and environmental challenges in the South from different perspectives:
+The Panel is composed of six papers from three research projects of the Development Academy Programme of the Academy of Finland (2018–2022).
+The papers examine the problems of Social and environmental challenges in the South from different perspectives:

 Discussant: Dr. Edith Kauffer, Centro de Investigaciones y Estudios Superiores en Antropología Social (CIECAS), Mexico